 Birth is an instant universal phenomenon, and birth is even a conceptual metaphor for creation in Lakoff’s list of conceptual metaphors.”8

 If Jo is birth, Kyu can be death.
 The Kyu if seen as a serious matter as death brings to mind Artaud’s realm of the cruel and essential theatre where something immediate or bloody real finally happens, a “hungering after life, cosmic strictness, relentless necessity, […] a living vortex engulfing darkness, […] a necessary pain without which life could not continue.”9, 10

 One is always finding the ending, which has to be the best ending possible, the only chance one has, the last dying wish.
+The freshest peacock.

 The Ha(s) can be that which is between life and death, which is the journey of life, and it may be a laughable thing, ha-ha.

 Revelation 22:13: I am the Alpha and the Omega, the first and the last, the beginning and the end.”

 Alpha and Omega means the first and the last, in other words, the Jo and Kyu.